Contrarian investing means to invest against the crowd, and to be skeptical of general market sentiment.

 I noticed in 2015, however, that some energy companies with very little exposure to the changes in the commodity prices of oil and gas, also dropped dramatically in value.

 Magellan Midstream Partners (a midstream pipeline company) and Spectra Energy Corporation (a natural gas pipeline company), were two such examples.
-They had great balance sheets, strong distribution coverage, and yet had dropped a lot in price.
+They had great balance sheets, strong distribution coverage, not much direct exposure to energy prices, and yet had dropped a lot in price.
 Their distribution/dividend yields and distribution/dividend growth ratios were impressive, and safe.

 I designed those positions so that I would make 15% or better returns from option income even if they stay flat all year, or even if they dipped a bit further in price, since I wasn’t trying to predict changes in energy prices.
 I just wanted to get paid to buy good companies at low prices.